 Once again, River found himself cast in a picture that ultimately led to comparisons with his own life.
 The need to break free from parental control, coupled with a longing for the comfort and safety of family at any cost.
 However, it was within his delicate, intelligent and precise portrayal of Danny that River showed his adult acting ability.
-Shaking off the cocoon of teenage life and emerging as Oscar contender.
+Shaking off the cocoon of teenage life and emerging as an Oscar contender.
 Director Sydney Lumet allowing River to spread his wings after two distinctly average films with ‘Jimmy Reardon‘ and ‘Little Nikita‘.
 Both of which could have forever stereotyped Phoenix as a simple teen idol.
 Meanwhile, in reuniting with his partner Matha Pimpton on-screen, River once again seemed comfortable and settled.

 Indiana Jones and the Last Crusade (1989)

 On release Dogfight found itself labelled as a romantic movie.
 However, its themes run so much deeper than pure romance.
 The year is 1963, and Eddie Birdlace (Phoenix) is enjoying a final night in San Francisco before being shipped to Vietnam.
 His marine buddies playing a game of ‘dogfight’ otherwise known ‘who can pick up the ugliest girl in town’.
 However, things quickly progress from game to real sexual attraction between River’s unconfident and immature ‘Birdlace’ and Lili Taylor’s Rose.

 River embodies the character of a young marine while also delivering a performance full of complexity.
 Within a role that could have quickly become a stereotypical hormonal young marine.
 However, in the hands of Phoenix, we get a masterclass in nuance.
 The immaturity of Birdlace matched by the fear of the unknown as the innocent boy hides within the body of a man.
 Phoenix’s Birdlace isn’t sure of himself, his role, or the mission he is about to embark on.
 With Rose offering a safety blanket and security.
 Birdlace learning that love and attraction are based on more than pure image.
 And that life has a canny way of throwing us a lifeline even when we fear its outcomes.

 My Own Private Idaho (1991)